-The original “Street Law” program, launched at Georgetown University in 1972, was founded to provide a greater understanding of the law to those outside the legal profession, and to promote the use of interactive educational methods to develop academic, critical thinking, and civic skills.
-For many years, Jennifer Bloom at the Minnesota Center for Community Legal Education taught a Street Law program at Hamline University School of Law.
-In January of 1998, she and Sharon Fischlowitz of the Minnesota Justice Foundation, Keith Ellison of the Legal Rights Center, Carol Batsell Benner of the Hennepin County Public Defender’s Office, Peter Knapp of William Mitchell College of Law, and Sam Magavern of the Legal Aid Society of Minneapolis began to develop a new Minnesota Street Law project.Learn More
+The original “Street Law” program, launched at Georgetown University in 1972, was founded to provide a greater understanding of the law to those outside the legal profession and to promote the use of interactive educational methods to develop academic, critical thinking, and civic skills.
+In 1998, MJF collaborated with law school professors, Legal Aid, the Legal Rights Center, and the Hennepin County Public Defender’s Office to develop the Minnesota Justice Foundation Street Law program.Learn More

 Law students who participate in the Street Law program receive training on how to create a lesson plan that engages youth and adult learners in different areas of the law that may be interesting for their students.
 Volunteers also participate in an awareness embodiment training that helps volunteers center themselves and understand how their education and place in society shapes their worldview to help volunteers enter the classroom better able to recognize and work through their own biases.Learn More